Skip to content

 Your share: ~€407/month · Employer: ~€407/month

 Includes Pflegeversicherung (nursing care).
-Exact amounts vary by Krankenkasse and personal situation (children, church tax, etc.).
+Exact amounts vary by Krankenkasse and personal situation (e.g., whether you have children).

 What GKV Covers